 Many rare individual trees are to be found in Cardiff's parks, primarily because of the close connection that the Pettigrews and their successor William Nelmes senior created with the Royal Botanical Gardens at Kew.
 Cardiff's position as a busy sea port also probably aided the acquisition of trees from abroad.
 The main locations of these rare trees are Bute Park and Roath Park / Roath Mill Gardens but there are one or two notable or champion trees in other parks, including Parc Cefn Onn, Sophia Gardens, Victoria Park, Cathays Park, Insole Court and Llandaff Fields.
 A champion tree is considered the best of its kind in its area, for height, trunk diameter, age or beauty.

 Some of the information in this section is taken from the Tree Register Handbook, which states that the Bute Park Arboretum is "the foremost municipal collection in Britain" and that Roath Park, together with Roath Mill Gardens, is "second in Britain only to Bute Park for the rare and exceptional trees planted here over the last hundred years".
 In the Tree Register of Britain and Ireland (TROBI) a tree is described as "rare" if there are probably fewer than 250 examples in Britain and Ireland.
 For some trees only one or two examples are recorded - this is the case for one of the trees listed in Bute Park.
 TROBI also records Remarkable Trees, those outstanding in size, rarity or history, though not the greatest in height or girth in their locality.

-Cardiff City Council has a Horticultural Database, also know as the Cardiff Council Plant Guide, which refers to 25 locations.
+Cardiff City Council has a Cardiff Council Horticultural Database (2003-2010), also known as the Cardiff Council Plant Guide, which refers to 25 locations.
 The data was gathered between 2003 and 2010 by Terry Davies and contains some 5000 photos of 2000 plants together with textual descriptions.

 Sources of Information